 - Avoid arching of the lower back.

 - If you have to swing the dumbbell, you are using too much weight and should reduce the load.

-Leaning Cable Lateral Raise
+1. Leaning Cable Lateral Raise

 Leaning away lateral raise exercise with cable machines provides constant tension and continuous resistance while lifting and lowering the weight.